 - For nanomaterials, solid oxide fuel cell (SOFC) materials, iron and chrome-based magnetic materials used in video and audio recording tapes, and rare earth chemicals

-Depending on the purpose you need Zirconia ball media for, you will need a suitable grinding machine.
+Depending on the purpose you need zirconia ceramic ball media for, you will need a suitable grinding machine.

 Also, the items you will be working on will play a vital role in your machine selection.

-In case you are unaware of how to proceed, there are always professionals willing to guide you.
+In case you are unaware of how to proceed, there are always professionals willing to guide and help you.

 - Roll ball mills